shazChaudhry/ClearScore_Devops_Challenge/README.md

 # Clear Score Devops Challenge

 This is a challenge where you can showcase your technical skills and the considerations which you make when performing devops and infrastructure tasks.
-Your solution may be as simple or complex as you like, provided it meets the requirements below, and will serve as a discussion point when you come in to meet us.
-You should not need to spend more than an hour or two on the challenge.
+Your solution may be as simple or complex as you like, provided it meets the requirements below.

 ### The Brief
-You have been asked to create a web site which can be used for publishing blogs.
+You are to create a web site which can be used for publishing blogs.
 As a proof of concept, it will be sufficient that you demonstrate a website that displays text (e.g. *Lorem Ipsum* <https://en.wikipedia.org/wiki/Lorem_ipsum> and an image on a single home page.

 You can create your own application but can also use an open source or community software, such as Wordpress <https://wordpress.org> or Keystone <http://keystonejs.com> (or even use static content). **This proof of concept is to demonstrate the technical feasibility of hosting and, managing and scaling the platform and is not about content**.